xwp/wp-customize-object-selector/readme.txt

 == Changelog ==

+= 0.4.1 - ? =

+* Increase importance of `z-index` in CSS rule for Select2 dropdown for compatibility with conflicting rule in Shortcake.

 = 0.4.0 - 2017-01-08 =

 * Add an edit shortcut in selected posts to open corresponding post section from Customize Posts; re-use `wp.customize.Posts.startEditPostFlow()`.
 See [#8](https://github.com/xwp/wp-customize-object-selector/issues/8), PR [#12](https://github.com/xwp/wp-customize-object-selector/issues/12).